 Truth and Integrity in Government Finance

 The Truth and Integrity in Government Finance initiative is a multiyear study of state and local budgeting, financial reporting, and fiscal practices across the United States.

-The project builds on the work of the State Budget Crisis Task Force, chaired by Alliance founder Paul A. Volcker and Richard Ravitch, an Alliance director and, from 2011 to 2014, lieutenant governor of New York.
-The release of the Data Lab follows the rollout on January 30, 2018 of a more comprehensive set of two-page budget report cards for each state.
-They can be accessed via an interactive map that takes users to additional information about each state’s budget process compiled in the Alliance's 2016 publication State Budget Sources: An Annotated Reference Guide to State Budgets, Financial Reports, and Fiscal Analyses.
+Augmenting the Truth and Integrity in State Budgeting reports is the interactive state budget Data Lab, which aggregates and adapts the Alliance's research findings into a rich array of datasets and brings almost 4,000 data points from fiscal 2016 through 2018 to life through interactive charts and visual comparison tools.
+The release of the Data Lab followed the rollout in 2018 of a comprehensive set of budget report cards for each state.
+They can be accessed via an interactive map that also takes users to additional information about each state’s budget process originally compiled in the Alliance's 2016 publication State Budget Sources: An Annotated Reference Guide to State Budgets, Financial Reports, and Fiscal Analyses and updated periodically.

 Among the Alliance’s recommendations to states are discouraging the use of one-time revenue measures to balance budgets; the adoption of long-term revenue forecasting and fortified rainy day fund procedures; strengthened funding levels of public employee pension and retiree health care plans; and improved budget transparency, especially in disclosures of the cost of tax expenditures and deferred infrastructure maintenance.
 As part of the project, the Alliance has cosponsored several conferences on state and local fiscal transparency and stress with the Federal Reserve Banks of New York and Chicago.